Massimo Trella: Career at the Space Agencies

 From 1969 he was appointed consultant for the Italian Minister of Scientific Research and secretary of the CIAs (Interministerial Committee for Space Activities) and joined the study committee on the aeronautical industry at the Ministry of Economy for the definition of the government plan of economic investments.

 In 1973 he was elected vice president of ESRO and president of the Spacelab Program Committee.

 In January 1975 he was appointed technical inspector of the newly established European Space Agency (ESA) based in Paris and in July 1978 technical director of ESTEC in Noordwijk (Netherlands).
 He will hold this role until 1998 to take up the post of Inspector General of ESA at the Organisation headquarters in Paris.

-Leaving ESA due to age limits in 2000, he returns to Italy for being consultant to ASI (Italian Space Agency) until 2002.
+Leaving ESA due to age limits in 2000, he returned to Italy for being consultant to ASI (Italian Space Agency) until 2002.